Have A Bat Problem? Bat Removal & Prevention Can Help!

 Most bats will try to return to the home, even after removal, if they can.
 Bats are unbelievably good at making their way into even the smallest spaces, so even if you have a ridge vent on your roof with a 3/8” gap, they’ll find a way in when they’re looking for a nice, warm, and safe place to rest after a long evening of feasting on insects.
 Eating thousands of mosquitos in one sitting is exhausting!
 So how can you figure out which small or large space allowed the bat or bats into your home?
 Give us a call.

 From the foundation to the roof, we’ll check each and every area of your home for possible entry points and provide you with a full run-down, including a cost estimate, of our suggestions.
-We’ve also designed a Preventative Maintenance Program to help you keep bats out for the long-haul.
+We’ve also designed a Preventive Maintenance Program to help you keep bats out for the long-haul.

 How Do I Know If It Was A Stray Bat Or I Have A Bat Colony Invasion?